Triply heavy baryon spectroscopy revisited: Theoretical framework

 where $m_i$, $\boldsymbol{p}_i$, and $\boldsymbol{S}_i$ represent the mass, center-of-mass momentum, and spin of the $i$-th quark respectively, while $\boldsymbol{r}_{ij} = \boldsymbol{r}_i - \boldsymbol{r}_j$ denotes the relative position vector between the $i$-th and $j$-th quarks.

 The parameters of the model include: $\alpha_s$ (one-gluon-exchange coupling constant), $b$ (linear confinement strength), $C$ (renormalized mass constant), and $\sigma$ (smearing parameter).
-All parameters are listed in Table~\ref{tab:parameters}, with separate parameter sets used for $cc$, $cb$, and $bb$ interactions.

 The parameter determination was performed as follows: the charm quark mass $m_c$ and first row parameters are obtained by fitting the charmonium spectrum; the bottom quark mass $m_b$ and last row parameters are determined from bottomonium spectrum fits; while the middle row parameters are derived through $B_c$ meson mass spectrum fitting.